gabrielstonee/Slider/README.md

 # Slider
 Implementing the use of slider with activities and fragments, saw on https://github.com/heinrichreimer/material-intro

-It also recur to:
+It also recurs to:
-Material design (check the docs)
+Material design
 Easy customization
 Predefined slide layouts
 Custom slides